Close Modal×

 Final Thoughts on Pre-Approval vs. Pre-Qualified

 Both pre-approval and pre-qualified mortgage letters are in the mortgage application process.
 But, a pre-approval letter is still not guaranteed, it signifies that a lender has verified their financial status.
 This will provide the buyer with more leverage when trying to secure a deal.
+The simplest takeaway is: pre-qualification = quick estimate, pre-approval = stronger verification, and neither is guaranteed financing until the loan closes.

 Enroll NowGraphic showing discount are available for US Realty Training's real estate post-licensing courses.